After working with hundreds of nonprofits over a couple of decades, helpful patterns emerge.

 - Ken Stern’s brilliant muckraking With Charity for All exposes this dark side of the non-profit sector.

 - Nonprofits aren’t alone in suffering from dysfunction—all organizational types, including private sector businesses and government agencies—fall prey to poor leadership.
-But nonprofits appear to have an unusually high percentage of struggling organizations due to their historical disconnect from proven organizational best practice.

 - Social impact investors, savvy philanthropists, intelligent corporations, and critically minded individuals look to these orgs as their primary means of creating social impact.